Go to content

 (b) a way (i.e. manner) of thinking, feeling, deciding

-In order to defend what is, in reality, an elitist and divisive path, the pedantic Fundamentalist will often be heard saying: "But Jesus said that He is the way, the truth, and the life and that no man comes to the Father except by Him, and therefore all other ways must be wrong!".
+In order to defend what is, in reality, an elitist and divisive path, the pedantic Literalist will often be heard saying: "But Jesus said that He is the way, the truth, and the life and that no man comes to the Father except by Him, and therefore all other ways must be wrong!"

-It is the interpretation of the Way that is the cause of the literalistic point of view.
-Yes indeed, this saying is so very true when we understand what the Way actually is, but the manner in which the literalist interprets it is so divisively erroneous.
+The Literalist uses this Saying of our Lord to proclaim that his or her concept of salvation is the only way.
+It is the interpretation of "The Way" that is the cause of the literalistic point of view.
+Yes indeed, this Saying is so very true when we understand what the Way actually is, but the manner in which the literalist interprets it is so divisively erroneous.

-The often fanatical Fundamentalist quarter of Christendom may be satisfied with a literalist interpretation of Christ's recorded saying, but those who seek the spirituality in Divine Truth have a much better chance of entering into the meaning of what Christ referred to with this saying.
+The often fanatical Fundamentalist quarter of Christendom may be satisfied with what amounts to nothing less than an elitist interpretation of Christ's recorded Saying, but those who seek the spirituality in Divine Truth have a much better chance of entering into the meaning of what Christ referred to with this Saying.
 The Literalist's view fails to consider a number of spiritual issues.

 Instead of holding a single dogmatic belief as salvation in itself, these people would realise more Truth if they could try to see that the Spiritual Christ is a reality, that Christ actually is that God who enters and expands throughout Creation to redeem - a Spiritual Christ who leads to the Perfection of those awful Realms of utter Purity which is the Godhead.
 The Christ is all-pervasive, and therefore no one is able to pass through any stage of spiritual development towards the Godhead without going "through" the Spiritual Christ, ever drawing closer to the Perfection of the God Who is Love and Purity.